Over the course of a few short weeks, the fast-spreading coronavirus has prompted seismic changes in the economy and daily American life.

 For your short-terms savings, consider certificates of deposit and money market accounts.
 Both typically offer higher interest rates than the average savings accounts and still keep your money secure, though with CDs your money will be tied up for a certain period of time.

 Other long-term investments you might consider include real estate and commodities.
 You can invest in a fund focused on real estate, precious metals, energy or some other sector.
 Another possibility is investing in a real estate investment trust (REIT), which is like a mutual fund that invests in income-producing real estate.
 These kinds of alternative investments are generally considered riskier bets, so you may want to limit these holdings to a small slice of your portfolio.

 Technically, you can, but it can be risky, difficult to get into (and out of) and is typically reserved for the wealthy.
-Recent rule changes from the U.S. Securities and Exchange Commission (SEC) have made it a little easier to invest in private small businesses using online platforms such as SeedInvest and Wefunder.
+Under rules adopted by the U.S. Securities and Exchange Commission (SEC) in 2015, it became a little easier to invest in private small businesses using online platforms such as SeedInvest and Wefunder.

 It depends on your own unique situation.
 Typically, you should have a checking account for your regular spending, a savings account for your near-term goals (and your emergency fund), and investment accounts for your mid- to long-term goals.

 If you have kids, you might have a 529 plan for each of your kids’ college funds.
-You may also have multiple investment accounts, including an employer-sponsored retirement plan like a 401(k) and an Individual Retirement Account (or IRA), plus a taxable brokerage account (offered by companies like Acorns).
+You may also have multiple investment accounts, including an employer-sponsored retirement plan like a 401(k) and an Individual Retirement Account (or IRA), plus a taxable brokerage account.

 During a period of uncertainty, you might want to revisit your distributions or reassess your goals.